Author's note: This is the final chapter of 'The weekenders'. It ends romantically, with a promise of what will be.

 In December, with no one observing them and no one hearing them, she would take the next step.

-She trailed a finger over the map to her four-poster bed.
+She trailed a finger over the map to the window-seat.

 To the shower.

 She tapped her index finger on a spot on the map.
 And this is where we will start.
-I will say: don't you think this is a perfect place... and then I will touch his lips with mine and add: to make love?
+I will say: don't you think this is a perfect place... and then I will kiss his lips and add: to make love?

 She smiled naughtily.